AramKoorn/TenBagger/README.md

 # TenBagger, Find your next TenBagger inside your terminal
 Why paying for expensive subscriptions to track your portfolio, dividends and crypto?
 This library aims to be a complete tool to track and analyse your financial portfolio using the Command Line Interface (CLI).
 All the features of TenBagger will be displayed as a Textual User Interface (TUI) inside your terminal.

+## Compatibility
+Linux/macOS or any other unix based system.

 ## Installation
 ```
 git clone https://github.com/AramKoorn/TenBagger